 6. Zapier Trello Tutorial

 Zapier is a task automation platform that allows users to combine the various tools they use and ensure they complement each other seamlessly.
-It can integrate with Trello, and it offers a number of guides for the tool, including an in-depth tutorial titled How to use Trello.
+It can integrate with Trello and offers several guides for the tool, including an in-depth tutorial titled How to use Trello.
 This guide walks the reader through setting up boards, lists, and cards, taking screenshots, allocating cards, setting due dates, adding labels, and other advanced actions.

 7. Udemy – Trello Ultimate Guide

-Udemy’s Trello Ulmitate Guide for beginners to advanced is a 2016 tutorial program that helps users understand Trello’s features and learn how it works within a short time frame.
-The guide has a 2 and a half-hour video and contains 2 articles, alongside the regular Udemy offers.
+Udemy’s Trello Ulmitate Guide for beginners to advanced is a 2016 tutorial program that helps users understand Trello’s features and learn how it works quickly.
+The guide has a 2-and-a-half-hour video and contains 2 articles alongside the regular Udemy offers.
 The course is highly-rated, with a score of 4.4/5.
 Over 2000 people have enrolled.

 8. Slideshare Trello Beginner’s Guide

-Slideshare is a platform owned by LinkedIn that allows members to present and share information.
+Slideshare is a LinkedIn-based platform that allows members to present and share information.
 This slideshow tool can be obtained for free.
 It has a resourceful 152-slide deck – How to use Trello: Beginner’s Guide.
 It also contains screenshots to break down information.
 The guide targets new and non-tech users.

 10. Slideshare Trello Basic Tutorial

 Trello Basic Tutorial is another helpful Slideshare resource.
-In 112 slides, the author carefully explains how Trello can be utilized to improve project management.
-It’s well-structured and has easy-to-follow steps ranging from registering new users to setting up boards, lists, and cards.
+In 112 slides, the author carefully explains how Trello can improve project management.
+It’s well-structured and has easy-to-follow steps, from registering new users to setting up boards, lists, and cards.

 Millions of people use Trello daily because of its simple design and easy-to-use drag-and-drop user interface.
-It’s a highly visual system that enables users to concentrate more on the tasks on hand than the application itself.
+It’s a highly visual system enables users to concentrate more on the tasks on hand than the application itself.
 It helps to boost productivity, collaboration, transparency, and workflow.
-It’s also a flexible tool that can be deployed to handle a wide range of projects.
+It’s also a flexible tool that can handle a wide range of projects.